Tenceto/hf_final_certificate/README.md

 Welcome to my resolution of the final project for the [Hugging Face Agents Course](https://huggingface.co/learn/agents-course/unit4/hands-on)!

 There is much room for improvement, since this is just the first version.
-I am currently working on:

-- Adding additional tools for image and video processing
+I am currently working on adding additional **tools for image and video processing**.
-- Adding unit tests

 However, the current code already helped me pass the final exam, so feel free to try it out or use it as a baseline for your implementation.